raphaelmourad/TADreg/README.md

 - The folder "data" contains: Hi-C data matrices formatted as HiTC R objects (https://www.bioconductor.org/packages//2.10/bioc/html/HiTC.html).
 - The folder "script" contains one main R script "main_package.R" for contains examples for running the three functions SIM (TAD border identification), DIM (differential TAD border detection) and PIM (prediction of rearranged 3D genome).
-- The folder "results" contains three subfolders: ??.
+- The folder "results" contains three subfolders: SIM (TAD border identification), DIM (differential TAD border detection) and PIM (prediction of rearranged 3D genome).
+In the folders, there are already plots illustrating the results obtained from the three functions.

 # Contact: